lpaolini/Striptease/README.md

 ## Strip

-*Strip* is the abstract class for strip implementations (below), providing convenience methods for absolute (integer, 0 to pixel count - 1) or normalized (float, 0 to 1) LED addressing.
+*Strip* is the abstract class for strip implementations (below), providing convenience methods for absolute (integer, 0 to pixel count - 1) or normalized (double, 0 to 1) LED addressing.
 It makes it easier to manipulate strips in a length-agnostic way.

 ### PhysicalStrip (CRGBSet &leds, uint16_t density = 0)